[ Sniffing CAN bus with the ESP32 Bit-Pirate ]

 the powertrain bus.
 On a JEEP you can also tap CAN-C or CAN-IHS behind

-the glovebox — see the Jeep CAN primer for those connectors.
+the glovebox; see the Jeep CAN primer for those connectors.

 Termination.
 These modules ship with a 120 Ω resistor across

 CANH/CANL.
-A vehicle bus is already terminated at both ends, so a third
+A vehicle bus is already terminated at both ends, so a

-or desolder it).
+(cut the jumper or desolder it).

 [ Flash & connect ]

-Flash ESP32-Bit-Pirate onto the S3 the same way as any S3 firmware —
+Flash ESP32-Bit-Pirate onto the S3 the same way as any S3 firmware:

 follow the install steps in the project's repo.
 (For a refresher on